- Open enrollment for 2022 coverage begins November 1, 2021, currently scheduled to end December 15.

 Maryland runs its own health insurance exchange, which is called Maryland Health Connection.
 The Maryland exchange uses an active purchaser model, which means the exchange negotiates with insurers and determines which plans will be offered for sale (this took effect in 2016; prior to that Maryland had a clearinghouse exchange, which meant any carrier that offered QHPs in the state could sell policies on the exchange).
 Within the exchange, each insurer is allowed to offer up to four plans at each metal level.

-Three insurers – CareFirst BlueCross Blue Shield (with HMO and PPO entities), Kaiser Permanente, and UnitedHealthcare – are offering individual-market health plans for 2021 through the Maryland exchange.
+Three insurers – CareFirst (with HMO and PPO entities), Kaiser Permanente, and UnitedHealthcare – offer individual-market health plans through the Maryland exchange.
 Thanks to the state’s reinsurance program, premiums decreased by an average of 13% in 2019, by another 10% in 2020, and decreased by nearly 12% in 2021.
-For 2022, the insurers have proposed an overall average rate increase of 3.5%, which is under review by the Maryland Insurance Administration.
+For 2022, the insurers proposed an overall average rate increase of 3.5%, but after reviewing the proposals, the Maryland Insurance Administration ultimately approved an overall average rate increase of just 2.1%.

 Enrollment in private individual/family health plans through Maryland Health Connection increased by 2% in 2019, grew again, to nearly 159,000 people, for 2020, and grew again, to a record high of more than 166,000 people for 2021.